Salon Business Plan Template: How-To Guide + Example

 Customer-level trends:

 • Gender preferences.
-Women are the most lucrative customers for hair salons, visiting more often and purchasing more special treatments such as coloring.
+Women are the most lucrative customers for salons, visiting more often and purchasing more special treatments such as coloring.

 • Ideal demographics.
-The baby boom generation generates a very large portion of hair salon revenues.
+The baby boom generation generates a very large portion of salon revenues.
 This large segment of the market has reached the peak of its earning power, and they are beginning to need special treatments such as coloring.

 IV.
 Customer Analysis